 - ½ to 1 cup Homemade or store-bought Hummus or pizza sauce

-- Freshly cracked black pepper (recommended, but can use any black pepper you have)
+- ground black pepper recommended, but can use any black pepper you have

 - Combine warm water, yeast, and sugar in a liquid measuring cup or bowl and give it a quick whisk.
 Set aside to bloom, about 5-8 minutes, until foamy.